gabe-ng/Classic-Arcade-Game-Clone/README.md

  <h4>Where to Play:</h4>

  - To play on GitHub.io: [Arcade Game Clone](https://gabe-ng.github.io/Classic-Arcade-Game-Clone/)
- - Clone or Download here: [Repository](https://github.com/gabe-ng/Classic-Arcade-Game-Clone) and the open index.html in your browser.
+ - Clone or Download [here](https://github.com/gabe-ng/Classic-Arcade-Game-Clone) and the open index.html in your browser.

  You can check out the original repository [here](https://github.com/richardkalehoff/udacity-project-arcade-game).